JoshuaKGoldberg/create/packages/input-from-file-json/README.md

 `inputFromFileJSON` takes a single argument, `filePath`, of type `string`.

+It reads the `filePath` from disk and returns either:

+- `Error`: If an error was caught reading or parsing the file
+- `unknown`: The result of running `JSON.parse` on the file's text contents

 See **[create-josh.vercel.app > Engine > Runtime > Inputs](https://create-josh.vercel.app/engine/runtime/inputs)** for more documentation on Inputs.